madewithkoji/koji-custom-vcc-sdk/README.md

-    variableName, // resolved variable name of this vcc (`scope.key`) options, // an object containing any options passed in `typeOptions` collaborationDecoration, // an object containing any collaborators currently focused on this control } = props;
+    variableName, // resolved variable name of this vcc (`scope.key`) options, // an object containing any options passed in `typeOptions` collaborationDecoration, // an object containing any collaborators currently focused on this control _config, // the full VCC configuration file.
+Generally this is not needed, as most controls should be fully isolated to a single value, but this can be useful when creating more complex custom controls like map builders
+  } = props;
 });
 ```